dashkite/confidential-www/src/api/functions/confidential/description.md

-Because Panda-Confidential is extensible, it uses instantiation to prevent unexpected changes by third parties.
-Once you have an instance, you can destructure its functions and types to use them directly.

-`randomBytes` is an optional argument to replace the default [`randomBytes`][] implementation.
-Please use caution when replacing `randomBytes`.
-Inadequate sources of psuedo-randomness compromise encryption.
+Panda-Confidential reduces the risk of unexpected changes by third parties by exporting only a single function that creates a new instance of the library.
+Presuming all access to Confidential is done this way (and not, for example, via exporting individual functions), any changes will be contained to the scope of the importing module.